mejilett/calendar-bot/documentation/README.md

 ### List of technologies used and how they connect
 The bot uses three core technologies:
-:Cisco Webex Rooms
+1. Cisco Webex Rooms
-:Cisco Webex Apps
+2. Cisco Webex Apps
-:Google Calendar
+3. Google Calendar

 Cisco Webex Rooms are used to send and receive messages to the bot.
 The bot sends and receives messages from the Cisco Webex Room, then processes and sends events to Google Calendar to be created.